darkar18/our-work/README.md

 ## :fire: Additional features

 + Supports StyleGAN2 & StyleGAN3 on the classic attributes
-+ New attributes (Bald, Gray hair, Blond hair, Earings, ...) for:
++ New attributes (Bald, Gray hair, Blond hair, Earings, ...) for: Stylegan2
-  + StyleGAN
-  + StyleGAN2
-  + StyleGAN3
-+ Supports face generation using StyleGAN3 & StyleGAN2

 The list of new features can be found on our [attributes detection classifier repository](https://github.com/clementapa/CelebFaces_Attributes_Classification/blob/main/utils/constant.py)